Verdini/linux-from-scratch/README.md

-# linux-from-scratch
+# Linux from scratch

-Building a custom linux distro from scratch
+Building custom Linux distributions from scratch